nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 }
 ```

+**Want step-by-step setup instructions?** See the [Quick Start Guide](/vertical-slice-architecture-template-quickstart) to clone, configure, and run the template in minutes.

 ## Vertical Slice Architecture and Clean Architecture

 For a detailed comparison between two prominent approaches of organizing code check this [blog post from NDepend](https://blog.ndepend.com/vertical-slice-architecture-in-asp-net-core/) where Clean Architecture is compared to Vertical Slice Architecture and [Vertical Slice Architecture template .NET](https://github.com/nadirbad/VerticalSliceArchitecture).